Your Ad Here

 by Chris Guenzler

-Passing through the cut of deep snow.
+We dropped down the grade, passing through the cut of deep snow.

 Dropping down along the snow covered slope.

-The fantastic view looking down at Colorado Springs and beyond.
+There was a fantastic view looking down at Colorado Springs and beyond.

-A true "Railway to the Sky".
+This is a true "Railway to the Sky".

 As we dropped between the trees.

-The views from our train are outstanding!
+The views from our train were outstanding!

 We made another curve as we continued to descend.